123git2020/MixText/README.md

 ### Training models
-These section contains instructions for training models on AG News using 4 labeled data per class for training. _A Titan V GPU is needed to train_
+These section contains instructions for training models on AG News using 4 labeled data per class for training.

 #### Training BERT baseline model